DabitNG/node-starter/README.md

 ## About this project
 This project is a basic nodejs project with several dependencies, ready for CI environments

+## Usage
+1. From your GitHub account, import this project.
+2. Write your own code
+3. Upload to your repository

 ## CHANGELOG
 All notable changes in this repo will be documented in CHANGELOG file